 5.1 Damage assessments done post-war The post-war environment in a country is complex and demanding as the most immediate task is to swiftly assess the humanitarian needs and provide life-saving relief assistance to the affected at the earliest.
-The country further requires a detailed assessment of the damages and destruction caused by the war and conceive a comprehensive recovery plan that would potentially lead the country back on a track of sustainable development.
-This is challenging for a country to achieve on its own and hence calls for the support of a wide range of national and international organisations such as the World Bank Group, the European Union, United Nations Development Group, and International Monetary Fund.
+The country further requires a detailed assessment of the damages and destruction caused by the war and strategize a comprehensive recovery plan that would potentially lead the country back on a track of sustainable development.
+Being a mammoth task for any country, this requires support of several national and international organisations such as the World Bank Group, the European Union, United Nations Development Group, and International Monetary Fund.
 The assessments may range from the rapid assessment of immediate needs to the most elaborate assessment of long-term recovery and risk reduction requirements.
 An assessment is always backed by a discrete methodology, that brings clarity to the stakeholders as they plan the recovery phase.
-A detailed damage assessment study provides imperative data on several aspects65:
+A detailed damage assessment study provides imperative data on several aspects 66: Figure 12: Data provided by a detailed damage assessment